Associate Professor, Teaching Stream, Emeritus

-Woodsworth One has two streams, both of which take an interdisciplinary approach to their topics, drawing on a wide range of Social Sciences and Humanities perspectives.
-The Order and Disorder stream focuses on the role of laws, values, government policies, trade, and innovation in creating and disrupting both social and global order.
+Woodsworth One has two interdisciplinary streams, both of which draw on a wide range of Social Sciences and Humanities perspectives.
+The Order and Disorder stream focuses on the role of laws, government policies, trade, war, and innovation in creating and disrupting both social and global order.
 The Popular Culture Today stream examines the products of the entertainment industry and the social behaviours associated with their consumption, exploring how popular culture works and what it means.

-Students take two half-credit seminars – one in each term – and participate in regular co-curricular activities that build students’ sense of community within Woodsworth College and across the University of Toronto as a whole.
-Seminars are capped at 30 students to maximize opportunities for participation and to promote close contact with both the instructor and fellow students.
+Students take two half-credit seminars – one in each term – and participate in regular co-curricular activities that build students’ sense of community within Woodsworth College and across the University of Toronto.
+Seminars are capped at 25 students to maximize opportunities for participation and to promote close contact with both the instructor and fellow students.
 The emphasis is on class discussion and problem-based learning.
 Students participate in role-playing games, simulations, debates and more.
 The co-curricular activities include field trips, film screenings, guest speakers, writing and research workshops, and test-taking seminars.

 The Woodsworth One team is dedicated to supporting students’ transition to university life, and to guiding their academic planning.
-In addition to the Program Coordinator, course instructors, and teaching assistants, the team includes the College Writing Centre, the College Learning Strategist, a dedicated Registrar, a program administrator, and student mentors.
+In addition to the Program Coordinator, course instructors, and peer mentors, the team includes the College Writing Centre, the College Learning Strategist, a dedicated Registrar, and a program administrator.
 Each member of the team seeks to create a strong sense of community and to set students up for academic success.

 Summer Abroad Programs